 First aid is emergency care given immediately to an injured person.

-First aid helps to minimize injury and future disability and in serious cases may save a life.
+First aid helps prevent injury and future disability.
+In serious cases, it may save a life.

 - Staff numbers